dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-4 UOP.md

 Even though we were just talking about how instructions are split into smaller pieces, sometimes, uops can also be fused together.
 There are two types of fusion in modern CPUs:

-* **Microfusion** - fuse uops from the same machine instruction.
+* **Microfusion**: fuse uops from the same machine instruction.
 Microfusion can only be applied to two types of combinations: memory write operations and read-modify operations.
 For example:

   ```bash
   add    eax, [mem]
   ```
   There are two uops in this instruction: 1) read the memory location `mem`, and 2) add it to `eax`.
 With microfusion, two uops are fused into one at the decoding step.

-* **Macrofusion** - fuse uops from different machine instructions.
+* **Macrofusion**: fuse uops from different machine instructions.
 The decoders can fuse arithmetic or logic instruction with a subsequent conditional jump instruction into a single compute-and-branch µop in certain cases.
 For example:

   ```bash
   .loop: